 - Visit the ITU's Internet Policy and Governance Page for more information about ITU's work on technical standards and related public policy issues.

-- The ITU convened the World Summit on the Information Society (WSIS), which met in Geneva in 2003 and in Tunis in 2005.
-The Summit will meet again in Geneva in 2017.
-Click on the links below for information about the Summit's agendas, proposals, and outcomes:
+- The ITU convened the World Summit on the Information Society (WSIS), which met in two stages: in Geneva in 2003, and in Tunis in 2005.
+Since then, annual WSIS forums have been held.
+Click on the links below for information about the summits and forums, including agendas, policy proposals, and outcomes:

 - Internet Governance Forum (IGF)